psu13/mutable-hakyll/posts/back-and-forth.md

 paralyzed.
 I really liked the camera, but could not get myself to buy the lenses.

-And finally, to end the story ... during this time that I was dithering Olympus, sorry "OM Systems" released not only a new body that is a bit better at the things my current body is bad at, but also a set of newer and even more deliciously small lenses: the small telephoto in the third comparison photo above, and a really useful super wide to normal 8-25mm (16-50mm equiv) zoom.
+And finally, to end the story ... during this time that I was dithering Olympus, sorry "OM Systems", released not only a new body that is a bit better at the things my current body is bad at, but also a set of newer and even more deliciously small lenses: the small 40-150mm (80-300mm equivalent) telephoto zoom in the comparison photo above, and a really useful super wide to normal 8-25mm (16-50mm equivalent) zoom.
 So I picked up the lenses on sale, and will keep them in my bag for those situations where the 12-100mm won't do the job.

 Inevitably I'll probably pick up the new OM body, even though it's not _that_ much better at this stuff, and the UI is still a trash fire.
 Hopefully "OM systems" keeps its head